Home » Recipes » Savory » Baked Veggie Nuggets Recipe

 Line a half sheet rimmed baking tray with parchment or a silicone baking mat.
 Set aside.

 Add the potatoes to large stock pot.
 Cover with water and boil until fork-tender, about 10 minutes.
-With a slotted spoon, remove potatoes and transfer to a bowl to cool.
+With a slotted spoon, scoop potatoes into a large bowl to cool.

 Add cauliflower, corn, peas, and garlic to the pot of boiling water, and boil for 8-10 minutes, or until tender.
 Pass vegetables through a colander to drain.
 Set aside to cool.